anetteee/ratattack/README.md

 </pre>
 The *core* folder contains the folders *backend*, *gamecontroller*, *model* and view in addition to the files *GameSettings* and *RatAttack*.
 The *backend* folder contains logic for fetching and submitting scores to the database.

 The files are structured according to the Model-View-Controller pattern.
-The model folder is structured as shown in the tree below.
+The model and view folders are structured as shown in the tree below.
 The logic for the buttons used to play the game is placed in the buttons folder.
 The components are also placed in a seperate folder.
 The strategy pattern logic, which is used to control the different types of bullets, is placed in the *ShootingStrategy* folder.
 The different systems such as the collision- and the rendersystem is placed in the *system* folder.

+VIEW Rebecca

 <pre>
 .      ...
 └── ... ├──model